 The Board has four Board Committees, namely, the Nomination Committee, the Remuneration Committee, the Audit Committee and the Investment Committee for overseeing particular aspects of the Company's affairs.
+The terms of reference of the Board Committees are available on the websites of the Company and the Stock Exchange.
 The Board Committees are provided with sufficient resources to discharge their duties and, upon reasonable request, are able to seek independent professional advice in appropriate circumstances, at the Company's expenses.